pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/SharingGRDB.md

 # ``SharingGRDB``

-A fast, lightweight replacement for SwiftData, powered by SQL.
+A fast, lightweight replacement for SwiftData, powered by SQL and supporting CloudKit synchronization.

 ## Overview